Why I Eat Plants

 Is Eating Plants Healthy?

-The many articles and books that I read on the topic agree with my own self-observations: yes, eating plants is many times over healthier in every way – including the intake of protein, calcium, and the like – than eating animal products.
+The many articles and books that I read on the topic agree with my self-observations: yes, eating the right plants in the right way can be many times over healthier and more nutritious – including the much-debated intake of protein, calcium, and the like – than eating animal products.

 The benefits are manifold, ranging from increasing energy and enhancing function across all organ systems – including brain activity and muscle growth – to disease prevention and amelioration, and from restoring the body’s balance in all areas – including weight loss and hormone regulation – to improving mental and emotional well-being.